lastland/scala-forklift/README.rst

 Important notes
 -----------------------------
-Commit the generated data model source files to your source control system as other people need it to compile your migrations ahead of applying them.
+Commit the generated code to your source control system as other people need it to compile your migrations ahead of applying them.

-If code of older migrations ever becomes incompatible with a new version of Slick, delete or comment out the old migrations, but (!!) keep around an old binary of your app, which can upgrade old clients to a version which can still be upgraded by newer versions of your app.
+If code of older migrations ever becomes incompatible with a new version of Slick itself, delete or comment out the old migrations, but (!!) keep around an old binary of your app, which can upgrade old installations to a version which can then be upgraded by newer versions of your app.

-Migrations are wrapped in database transactions automatically.
+Migrations are wrapped in database transactions automatically to prevent semi applied migrations.
 If you get an exception within a transaction the database state is rolled back.
-Any other changes you did to the file system or else, you have to recover yourself.
+In migration script written in arbitrary Scala code, you need to take thatAny other changes you did to the file system or else, you have to recover yourself.

 Currently, the generated data model code is versioned into packages, which means many old versions of the generated data model code will be stored in your code folders and should be versioned in your version control.
 When you commit a migration that changes the schema you SHOULD also commit the generated source for it.
 The reason is, that if you write migration code using Slick's type-safe database-independent API, older migrations will depend on older versions of your data model code.
 If that would not be available they could not be compiled anymore.
 If you are using only plain SQL migrations you can disable the generation of the version data model source files and always only ship the latest generated version, applying SQL migrations to achieve compatibility with it.